firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

 Returning to a clean configuration
 -------------------------------------

-If you already ran the single-node tutorial, let's return to a clean FireSim manager configuration by doing the following:
+If you already ran the single-node getting started guide, let's return to a clean FireSim manager configuration by doing the following:

 .. code-block:: bash